What is In Vitro Fertilization?

 One hour prior to the eggs releasing from the ovary, they are drawn out through a needle into a test tube.
 Anesthesia provides no pain, while the transvaginal ultrasound guides the needle into the separate follicles to aspirate the eggs.
 An average egg yield is approximately 15, but this varies widely.

 The eggs are mixed or injected (ICSI) with the husband’s sperm.
 The lab is equipped with state-of-the-art instruments, microscopes, incubators, airflow hoods, and room filters to ensure the best possible outcomes.
 Usually, 60-70% of eggs retrieved will become fertilized (the same as in nature).
-These fertilized eggs are incubated over 3 to 5 days, until they ready to enter the uterus.
+These fertilized eggs are incubated over the next 5 days in the laboratory.
+Of genetic testing is included in the plan of care, biopsies are done on day 5 and sent f0r evaluation.
+Embryos are then frozen for subsequent frozen embryo transfers.
+Otherwise the embryo (s) are prepared for transfer to the uterus.

 Luteal phase monitoring